Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 For example, imagine the following program with the functions main, f1 and f2.

-When the program is initialized the operating system assigns some memory for the stack, then, all the memory required to store all the variables in `main` (which it in this example is 4 addresses) is blocked off.
+When the program is initialized the operating system assigns some memory for the stack, then, all the memory required to store all the variables in `main` (which in this example is 4 addresses) is blocked off.

 Then, as `main` runs, it calls the `f1` function which requires two more addresses.
 A new block with space for those variables is put on top of the stack